 If excellent employee onboarding leads to such dramatic differences in employee loyalty and performance, it would seem intuitive that an excellent board member onboarding process could have a similar effect.
 Great board member orientation is one of those “win-win” scenarios we all look for.
 So, let’s do it!

 Mike Batts is the president and managing partner of Batts Morrison Wales & Lee, a national CPA firm dedicated exclusively to serving churches, ministries, and other nonprofit organizations and their affiliates across the United States through audit and assurance, tax, and advisory services.
 Click here to visit the firm’s website.
-Batts is also the author of Board Member Orientation: The Concise and Complete Guide to Nonprofit Board Service (read a review here), and his latest book, Nonprofit Financial Oversight: The Concise and Complete Guide for Boards and Finance Committees
+Batts is also the author of Board Member Orientation: The Concise and Complete Guide to Nonprofit Board Service (read a review here), and his latest book, Nonprofit Financial Oversight: The Concise and Complete Guide for Boards and Finance Committees.

 TO-DO TODAY:

-• Evaluate the quality of your ministry’s new board member orientation process.
+• Evaluate the quality of your ministry’s new board member orientation process.• Do what it takes to make it excellent!

 NEXT WEDNESDAY: